Saint Clement's Church (Philadelphia): History

-Today, as its parish neighborhood is revitalized and new, young singles, students and families settle nearby, St. Clement's continues as an inclusive community rooted in the Anglo-Catholic tradition.
-The church still emphasizes the Episcopal Church's continuity with Catholicism prior to the English Reformation.
-St. Clement's therefore offers lavish worship and music with full Catholic ceremonial, including incense, bells, processions, chanting, and a professional choir.
-Mass is celebrated daily using the English Missal and the King James Bible, enhanced on Sundays and major feasts with classical music.

 Architecture

 The location and orientation of the site on which St. Clement's was built posed a significant problem for the design of the church.
 The west end of the site, where the main façade and doors would typically be located, was in the middle of a city block.
 For Notman, the easy solution would have been to reverse the church, erecting the main entrance on the east side of the lot and the apse on the west side.
 However, this would have altered the eastward orientation of the building.
 Instead, Notman retained the apse on the east side of the church and incorporated it into the main façade.

-The main façade is dominated by the bell tower and the assertive semi-circular apse, which features a blind arcade of simple columns and Romanesque arches.
+The main façade is dominated by the bell tower and the assertive semi-circular apse, with a blind arcade of simple columns and Romanesque arches.
 The blind arcade is broken at both ends by large stained glass windows.
-Just north of the apse exists the bell tower, which was originally topped by an impressive spire of over 200 feet in height.
+Just north of the apse exists the bell tower, which was originally topped by a spire of over 200 feet in height.
 The weight of the spire was more than the foundation could support, and it was removed from the structure in 1869 in order to prevent damaging the foundation.

-The nave of the church is of rectangular floor plan and possesses impressive height.
+The nave of the church has a rectangular floor plan.
 The windows are contained within arched bays in the Romanesque style.
-Buttresses, topped by gablets with decorative carved reverse Ogee arches, separate each bay.
-Both the roof of the nave and of the apse are of grey slate.
+Buttresses, topped by gablets with decorative carved reverse ogee arches, separate each bay.
+Both the roof of the nave and of the apse are of gray slate.
 Along the ridge of the nave roof at both the east and west ends exist cupolas of carved brownstone, each surmounted by a carved stone cross.

 In the early 20th century, the roof of the apse was raised some 15 ft with the installation of a clerestory.
 This renovation was necessary in order to accommodate the installation of the triptych that currently stands above the high altar.
 While the clerestory windows mirror the Romanesque arches of the blind arcade, the elaborate exterior stonework above the clerestory windows incorporates forms found in both Gothic and Romanesque styles.
 Also completed about this time was the complete rebuilding of the roof and roof trusses of the nave, the original having been proved to be significantly deteriorated and unsafe.